hexian000/neosocksd/README.md

 ## Features

-- Plain old protocols with no built-in support for authentication or encryption.
+- SOCKS4 / SOCKS4A / SOCKS5 / HTTP with no built-in support for authentication or encryption.
+- Transparent proxy.
+(Linux only)
 - Only TCP CONNECT requests are supported.
-- Flexible and versatile: can be used for Internet gateway, RPC proxy, etc.
 - Lua scripts powered rule set.
 - Routing connections by rule and even building an autonomous proxy mesh.
-- Horizontally scalable.
 - RESTful API for monitoring and updating rules online.
 - IPv6 supported (SOCKS4A / SOCKS5 / HTTP).
+- Horizontally scalable.
+- Flexible and versatile: can be used for Internet gateway, RPC proxy, etc.
 - Embedded systems friendly.
 - Conforming to: ISO C11, POSIX.1-2008.